YangyangQu/research-idea-scout/README.md

 pip install -r requirements.txt
 ```

-If you want to use Codex-based scoring, make sure the Codex CLI is available:
+To use Codex-based scoring, make sure the Codex CLI is available:

 ```bash
 codex login --device-auth